 If that feels pretty easy, up it to 2 sets of 15 or increase the weight you’re using.

-- Lie on your stomach on a mat, with your arms outstretched in front of you and your forehead resting on the ground.
+- Lie on your stomach on a mat with your arms extended in front of you and your forehead resting on the ground.

 - As you inhale, lift your head, legs, and arms.

 - Hold for a count of 5 and gently release back to the ground.

 The great thing about this exercise is that it can be done at work — in a regular chair with no weights.
 Or it can be made more difficult by sitting on an exercise ball and using weights.
 You’ll feel this in your upper back and obliques.
 It’ll also work your core and your pecs, especially if you use weights.

 - Sit up straight and engage your core.
 Extend your arms out in front of you.
 If you’re using a weight, hold it with both hands, either wrapping 1 hand over the other or stacking them on the weight.

 - Inhale and as you exhale, twist to the right.